-- 2.2 Located in the London Borough of Southwark, the Site is situated to the south of St Thomas Street and east of Borough High Street, with Guy's and St Thomas's Hospital situated to the east and King's Head Yard to the south. - 2.3 The majority of the Site is occupied by the early 1980s offices of New City Court (no. 20 St. Thomas Street), which comprises a part four-storey, part five-storey office building (Class E) with a curved glazed frontage onto St Thomas Street.
-The existing building is not considered to be of any architectural merit. - 2.4 To the immediate east of the St Thomas Street entrance of New City Court (24-26 St Thomas Street) is a four-storey 1980s office building (Class E) with basement.
-An unlisted red brick and stone façade, constructed in the mid-late 19th Century, fronts the building (known as Keats House). - 2.5 To the west of the main entrance to New City Court along St Thomas Street is a row of Grade II listed Georgian terrace buildings (4-16 St Thomas Street).
+- 2.2 Located in the London Borough of Southwark, the Site is situated to the south of St Thomas Street and east of Borough High Street, with Guy's and St Thomas' Hospital situated to the east and Kings Head Yard to the south. - 2.3 The majority of the Site is occupied by the early 1980s offices of New City Court (no. 20 St. Thomas Street), which comprises a part four-storey, part five-storey office building (Class E) with a curved glazed frontage onto St Thomas Street.
+The existing building is not considered to be of any architectural merit. - 2.4 To the immediate east of the St Thomas Street entrance of New City Court is Keats House (24-26 St Thomas Street), which comprises an unlisted four-storey office building (Class E) with a basement level constructed in the 1980s.
+A retained red brick and stone Italianate-style façade, constructed in the mid-late 19th Century, fronts the 1980s building. - 2.5 To the west of the main entrance to New City Court along St Thomas Street is a row of Grade II listed Georgian terrace buildings (4-16 St Thomas Street).
 The listing particulars are provided as a supporting document with this Appeal.
 The buildings were constructed in the early 19th Century and are currently in office use (Class E).
-Despite their Grade II listing, the buildings have been heavily altered both internally and externally, with the listing largely based on the heritage significance of the St Thomas Street facade. - 2.6 The Site forms part of a prominent strategic location, which serves an important economic function in the future growth of Southwark and London as a whole.
-It is subject to the following designations, as identified on the LBS adopted Policies Map: - Central Activities Zone (CAZ);
+Despite their Grade II listing, the buildings have been heavily altered both internally and externally, with the listing largely based on the heritage significance of the St Thomas Street facade. - 2.6 The Site forms part of a prominent strategic location which serves an important economic function in the future growth of Southwark and London as a whole.
+It is subject to the following designations, as identified on the LBS adopted Policies Map:

+- Central Activities Zone (CAZ);

-- London Bridge District Town Centre; - Bankside, Borough and London Bridge Opportunity Area; - Bankside, Borough, London Bridge Strategic Cultural Area; - Borough, Bermondsey and Rivers Archaeological Priority Zone; - Borough High Street Conservation Area; - Air Quality Management Area; and - Flood Zone 3. - 2.7 The Site benefits from the highest Public Transport Accessibility Level (PTAL) rating of 6b, largely attributed to its close proximity to London Bridge Station.
+- London Bridge District Town Centre;

+- Bankside, Borough and London Bridge Opportunity Area;

+- Bankside, Borough, London Bridge Strategic Cultural Area;

+- Borough, Bermondsey and Rivers Archaeological Priority Zone;

+- Borough High Street Conservation Area;

+- Air Quality Management Area; and

+- Flood Zone 3.

+- 2.7 The Site benefits from the highest Public Transport Accessibility Level (PTAL) rating of 6b, largely attributed to its close proximity to London Bridge Station.